 Note that

-that is, up to sign, the signed curvature $\skur(s)$ equals the curvature $\kur(s)$ of $\gamma$ at $s$ defined in Section~\ref{sec:curvature}; the sign tells us in which direction $\gamma$ turns --- if $\gamma$ is turning left at time $s$, then $\skur (s)>0$.
-If we want to emphasise that we are working with the {}\emph{non-signed} curvature of the curve, we call it \emph{absolute curvature}.
+that is, up to sign, the signed curvature $\skur(s)$ equals the curvature $\kur(s)$ of $\gamma$ at $s$ defined in Section~\ref{sec:curvature}; the sign prescribes the direction of turn --- if $\gamma$ turns left at time $s$, then $\skur (s)>0$.
+If we want to emphasize that we are working with the \textit{non-signed} curvature of a curve, we call it \emph{absolute curvature}.

-Note that if we reverse the parametrization of $\gamma$ or change the orientation of the plane, then the signed curvature changes its sign.
+If we reverse the parametrization of the curve or change the orientation of the plane, then the signed curvature changes its sign.

 Since $\tan(s),\norm(s)$ is an orthonormal frame, we have

 Differentiating these identities we get